jindrichmynarz/dissertation/parts/ares.md

 This system is not the primary source of the data it provides.
 Instead, it mediates data from several source registers and links back to these registers where possible.
-The main sources of ARES are the [Public Register](https://or.justice.cz/ias/ui/rejstrik) (PR) run by the Czech Ministry of Justice, the [Trade Licensing Register](http://www.rzp.cz/eng/index.html) (TLR) operated by the Czech Ministry of Industry and Trade, and the [Business Register](https://www.czso.cz/csu/res/business_register) maintained by the Czech Statistical Office.
+The main sources of ARES are the [Public Register](https://or.justice.cz/ias/ui/rejstrik) (PR) run by the Czech Ministry of Justice, the [Trade Licensing Register](http://www.rzp.cz/eng/index.html) (TLR) operated by the Czech Ministry of Industry and Trade, and the [Business Register](https://www.czso.cz/csu/res/business_register) (BR) maintained by the Czech Statistical Office (CSO).
 Consequently, the data ARES provides may not be up-to-date or complete.
 In fact, ARES explicitly renounces any guarantees about the data.
 Its data is not to be treated as legally binding, but instead it serves only an informative purpose.